 If you’re watching the pennies but don’t want to compromise on style, a great budget kitchen idea is to paint the cupboards yourself!

-A good kitchen should see you through at least 10 years, so it’s important to get it right.
-It’s worth thinking too about it’s re-sale value, especially if you plan on moving within 10 years.
+A good kitchen should see you through at least 10 years, so it’s essential to get it right.
+It’s worth thinking too about its resale value, especially if you plan on moving within 10 years.

-Know you’ve got a complete checklist you’re ready to get planning to your heart’s content – avoid these kitchen design mistakes.
+Now that you’ve got a complete checklist, you’re ready to get planning to your heart’s content – avoid these kitchen design mistakes.